chrisbirch/QCPluginCreationAssistant/README.md

 Explanation of the properties:

-Both import and output ports:
+Both input and output ports:
 ------------------------------

 <dl>